NehaM1630/Portfolio_Project/README.md

 | 9 | **Lashay Lewis** | Founder, Authority Plug | Specialist in BOFU content that directly drives B2B SaaS revenue |
 | 10 | **Ann Handley** | CCO, MarketingProfs | Pioneer of content marketing; writing quality and voice expert |

 ---
-Key Observations
+## Key Observations

-1. Distribution > Creation
+### 1. Distribution > Creation

-Top operators spend more time on distribution loops than creating new content.
+Top operators spend more time on distribution than content creation.

-2. Specificity Wins
+### 2. Specificity Wins

-Generic advice underperforms.
-Posts that include:
+Posts with:

-Numbers
+- Numbers
-Mistakes
+- Mistakes
-Contrarian takes
+- Strong opinions
-perform significantly better.
+perform significantly better than generic advice.

-3. Content = Pipeline Asset
+### 3. Content = Pipeline Asset

-The best creators treat content as:
+Content is used for:

-Lead generation
+- Lead generation
-Trust building
+- Trust building
-Sales enablement
+- Sales enablement

-—not just audience growth.
+---

-4. Repetition is Intentional
+### 4. Repetition is Strategy

-High performers repeat the same core ideas in different formats instead of chasing novelty.
+High performers repeat core ideas in different formats instead of chasing new topics.

 ---
 ## What This Research Will Build Toward